 Khan’s key focus is to provide a responsive and progressive student-centered support service for the UCT’s students and to facilitate the development of students into well-rounded individuals who will make a significant contribution to society as leaders and good citizens.

-Khan's work experience includes having served as the Director of Human Resource Development (HRD) in the Western Cape Provincial Government's Department of Health.
-During this time, she also served as the director of four nursing colleges, which were later consolidated to become the Western Cape College of Nursing (WCCN).
+Khan’s work experience includes having served as the director of Human Resource Development (HRD) in the Western Cape Provincial Government’s Department of Health.
+During this time, she also served as the director of 4 nursing colleges, which were later consolidated to become the Western Cape College of Nursing (WCCN).

-Khan served as the chairperson of the Health and Welfare Sector Education Training Authority (HWSETA) Board and played a key role together with others in establishing the HWSETA from concept to organization.
-Her work experiences included clinical practice, education, organizational development, human resource management, human resource development, management and administration.
+Khan served as the chairperson of the Health and Welfare Sector Education Training Authority (HWSETA) Board and played a key role together with others in establishing the HWSETA from concept to organisation.
+Her work experiences included clinical practice, education, organisational development, human resource management, human resource development, management and administration.

-Khan has a doctoral degree in (public) administration (UKZN), a master's degree in education (UCT), bachelor's and honours degrees in administration and education (UNISA), as well as postgraduate qualifications.
+Khan has a doctoral degree in (public) administration, a master’s degree in education, bachelor’s and honours degrees in administration and education, as well as postgraduate qualifications.
 She commenced her career in the nursing field during which time she qualified and worked in general nursing, midwifery, psychiatry, community health and neonatology.
-She was one of a team of six who started the Perinatal Education Programme (PEP) during which time two manuals were written to support medical and nurse practitioners.
+She was part of the team that started the Perinatal Education Programme (PEP) during which time 2 manuals were written to support medical and nurse practitioners.

-He has served as an executive member of the professional association of South Africa for a number of years and is currently a Fellow of the Library Publishing Coalition, the Chair of SPARC Africa and a member of the ARL Standing Committee of the International Federation of Library Associations and Institutions.
+He has served as an executive member of the professional association of South Africa for a number of years and is currently a fellow of the Library Publishing Coalition, holds the chair of SPARC Africa and is a member of the ARL Standing Committee of the International Federation of Library Associations and Institutions.